-The School Board has the right to prepay all or a portion of the Basic Lease Payments represented by the Series 2020A Certificates and in connection therewith remove all or a portion of the Series 2020A Facilities from the applicable Series 2020A Lease and from the lien of the Series 2020A Ground Lease, if applicable, by paying the Purchase Option Price for the specific Series 2020A Facilities being purchased or, to the extent permitted by law, by substituting other Facilities for the Series 2020A Facilities to be released.
-In such event, Series 2020A Certificates representing an interest in the prepaid Basic Lease Payments would be prepaid on the next available date for prepaying the Series 2020A Certificates.
-The Purchase Option Price, as of each Lease Payment Date, is: (i) the Basic Lease Payment then due plus the amount designated in the applicable Series 2020A Lease; (ii) minus any credits pursuant to the provisions of the applicable Series 2020A Certificates and any other Certificates representing an interest in the applicable Series 2020A Lease; (iii) plus an amount equal to the interest to accrue with respect to the Series 2020A Certificates; (iv) plus an amount equal to any other amounts then due and owing under the applicable Series 2020A Lease.
+The School Board has the right to prepay all or a portion of the Basic Lease Payments represented by the Series 2022B Certificates and in connection therewith remove all or a portion of the Series 2022B Facilities from the applicable Series 2022B Lease and from the lien of the Series 2022B Ground Lease, if applicable, by paying the Purchase Option Price for the specific Series 2022B Facilities being purchased or, to the extent permitted by law, by substituting other Facilities for the Series 2022B Facilities to be released.
+In such event, Series 2022B Certificates representing an interest in the prepaid Basic Lease Payments would be prepaid on the next available date for prepaying such Series 2022B Certificates.
+The Purchase Option Price, as of each Lease Payment Date, is: (i) the Basic Lease Payment then due plus the amount designated in the applicable Series 2022B Lease; (ii) minus any credits pursuant to the provisions of the applicable Series 2022B Lease; (iii) plus an amount equal to the interest to accrue with respect to the Series 2022B Certificates and any other Certificates representing an interest in the applicable Series 2022B Lease to be prepaid from such Lease Payment Date to the next available date for paying the Series 2022B Certificates; (iv) plus an amount equal to any other amounts then due and owing under the applicable Series 2022B Lease.